RuchithaMekala/YouTube-Video-Data-Analytics/README.md

 <img src="plots/Cummulative/Frequency.png" width="400" height="300"> <img src="plots/Cummulative/Top10.png" width="400" height = "300" align="right">
 <img src="plots/Cummulative/Like_Dislikes_Bar.png" width="400" height="300"> <img src="plots/Cummulative/Each Category.png" width="400" height = "300" align="right">
 <img src="plots/Cummulative/Top10_Caaat.png" width="400" height="250"> <img src="plots/Cummulative/Months.png" width="400" height = "300" align="right">

+<h4><center><b>II.
+POSSIBLE INSIGHTS</b></center></h4>
+1. In four of six countries[IN,FR,DE,CA] the median number of days for a published video to be trended is around 1 to 2 days.
+While the other two countries, US and GB have 6,12 days respectively.

+2. Month has no effect on the video that is being published, it varies from country to country and in India, most number of videos are posted in the month of June.

+3. There isn’t any effect of weekends on the number of videos published, but it has been a common trend that the highest number of videos have been published on Friday in any of the six countries.

+4. Time of posting in a day seems to be very important for publishing.
+From our analysis it has been observed that most number of videos are being posted between 13:00 to 16:00 hrs for all the countries.

+5. Here, India had the most viewership around 13:00 and all the other countries had the most viewership from around 4:00 to 5:00 hrs of the day.
+The possible reason might be the time zone differences.
+As all the other countries are westrern parts, they have a common time zone, thus leading to a common result.

+6. We came to a conclusion that the videos which have more views are also observed to have more likes and dislikes.They are positively correlated.
+The same thing is valid even for videos of a particular category in all the countries.

+7. The top 5 channels in any category also have the top 5 viewership, likes and dislikes in most of the cases.

+8. ‘Entertainment’ has been the most famous category in all the 6 countries.

+9. Different countries have a different trend in how long a video trends.
+The United Kingdom has a longest trend duration of 35 days.

+10. Friday has also the highest viewership among weekdays.